Argentina–Chile relations: Border issues

+In the maps published in Argentina, until today, the region continues to be shown without the white rectangle, as can be seen in a map of Santa Cruz on a website of an official Argentine agency.
+While in the official Chilean maps and most tourist maps, the rectangle is shown and it is clarified that the boundary is not demarcated according to the 1998 treaty.

-Officially Chile supports the Argentine claim on the Falkland Islands, despite supporting the United Kingdom during the 1982 Argentine invasion of the Islands.
+Officially Chile is a neutral party in the Argentine claim on the Falkland Islands.
+Although Chile acknowledges the Argentine claim as legal, it does not support any special party continuously calling for peaceful negotiations to resolve the matter.

-Geopolitics over Antarctica and the control of the passages between the south Atlantic and the south Pacific have led to the founding of cities and towns such as Ushuaia and Puerto Williams, both of which claim to be the southernmost cities in world.
+Geopolitics over Antarctica and the control of the passages between the south Atlantic and the south Pacific have led to the founding of cities and towns such as Ushuaia and Puerto Williams, both of which claim to be the southernmost cities in World.

 Currently, both countries have research stations in Antarctica, as does the United Kingdom.
 All three nations claim the totality of the Antarctic Peninsula.

+Dispute over the extended continental shelf

 Economy and energy

 Trade between the two countries is made mostly over the mountain passes that have enough infrastructure for large scale trade.

 The trade balance shows a great deal of asymmetry.
-As of 2005, Chile is the third export trading partner for Argentina, behind Brazil and the United States.
-Significant import products from Argentina to Chile include cereal grains and meat.
-Recently, significant Chilean capital has been invested in Argentina, especially in the retail market sector.
+As of 2005, Chile was the third export trading partner for Argentina, behind Brazil and the United States.

 In 1996, Chile became an associate member of Mercosur, a regional trade agreement that Argentina and Brazil created in the 1990s.
 This associate membership does not convey full membership to Chile, however.
 In 2009, approvals were granted for a $3-billion Pascua Lama project to mine an ore body on the border of the two countries.
 In 2016, Argentina's exports to Chile amounted to US$2.3 billion, while Chile's exports to Argentina amounted to US$689.5 million.